tonym128/tonym128.github.io/_posts/2025-12-29-peakylight-post-mortem.markdown

 Take a look at the code - [Code](https://github.com/tonym128/peakylight/)

-It's been a while since I worked on a project that I shared on my blog or made a video about and thought this was a fun side quest that I went on to share.
+its been a while since I worked on a project that I shared on my blog or made a video about and thought this was a fun side quest that I went on to share.

 I have another post which is mostly written by AI about the functionality of the site [here](/_posts/2025-12-07-peakylight-chasing-shadows.markdown), but this one is more about the story of the site, so ...